csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

 This slightly layered approach allows us to `immediate`ly pay the TTFB cost for all internal links on the page, and pay the LCP cost for any internal link that we hover (`moderate`).
-These are quite broad rules as they apply to any `href` on the page that matches `/*`—so any root-relative link at all.
+These are quite broad rules as they apply to any `href` on the page that matches `/*` — so any root-relative link at all.

 This approach works well for me as my site is entirely [statically generated](https://jekyllrb.com/) and served from